hdg7/IagoDroid/README.md

 IagoDroid is a tool focused on cheating a classifier.
 The tool modifies static features of a malicious app to change its family classification.
 To show an example of how IagoDroid performs in real environment, we have include an implementation of [RevealDroid](https://bitbucket.org/joshuaga/revealdroid/overview)

+IagoDroid was presented in:

+Calleja, A., Martín, A., Menéndez, H. D., Tapiador, J., & Clark, D. (2018).
+Picking on the family: Disrupting android malware triage by forcing misclassification.
+Expert Systems with Applications, 95, 113-126.

 ## Working with IagoDroid

 For activating the tool you need: a model (in this case it is adapted for J48 kind of models) and a list of individuals.